nipoppy/nipoppy/nipoppy_cli/docs/source/user_guide/populating.md

 For imaging data, the next step is to [reorganize the data](organization_imaging.md) in a way that prepares it for {term}`BIDS` conversion.

-If you have tabular non-imaging (e.g., demographic or assessments) data, we provide guidelines for wrangling and linking tabular data [here](organization_tabular.md)
+If you have tabular non-imaging (e.g., demographic or assessments) data, guidelines for wrangling and linking tabular data can be found [here](organization_tabular.md)